muratk5n/thirdwave/en/README.md

 XY..
 She was great, with that stauesque look, only negative, a bit chubby in places..
 But she made an excellent transition to her next phase, w demanding action, and looks quite fit.
 I'm impressed.

 ---

+This new compsci approach can do seismology, stress/strain comp, waves, the whole 9!

+---